Deng Lun: 2017: Rising popularity

-2018: Breakthrough and career peak
+2018: Breakthrough

 In March, Deng Lun participated in Who's the Keyman, a 13-episode variety game show that challenged the players’ strength in deductive reasoning.
 Deng Lun went on to win the season's ‘Almighty Reasoning King’ title.
 He is widely known to excel in logical reasoning.

 In May, Deng Lun began filming for the TV series My True Friend alongside Angelababy.
 On June 25, the romance drama Sweet Dreams was premiered.
 Deng Lun starred as the male lead opposite Dilraba Dilmurat.
 The series’ concurrent viewership ratings ‘broke 1%’, with an average of 1.018% in 52 cities.
 Sweet Dreams was one of the Top 20 highest rated dramas in 2018.
 The series reached 6 billion views before the drama wrapped its run.
-His romance drama Ashes of Love began premiering from August 2 – September 4, with Deng co-starring with Yang Zi.
+His romance drama Ashes of Love began premiering from August 2 – September 4, with Deng reuniting and co-starring with Yang Zi.
 Since the broadcast, the series’ ratings climbed to No.1, the concurrent viewership ratings of 52 Cities ‘broke 1.3%’, and the highest view count for a single day was 41,208,066 views on September 2.
 The series reached 100 million views in just 15 minutes after the broadcast of the first episode.
 Ashes of Love became 2018 summer vacation's national ratings champion.

 In October, Deng Lun began filming for the drama Mr. Fighting.
 In the same month, he filmed for the variety show Treasure in the Forbidden City, China's first cultural innovation reality show for The Palace Museum, serving as the host and The Forbidden City's Cultural and Creative New Product Development Officer.
 The show hit No.1 on TV premiere and dual smartphone networks, No.1 in the country for TV ratings, and No.1 in popularity on the entire network.

 Deng Lun also contributed songs for Treasure in the Forbidden City, as well as Sweet Dreams and Ashes of Love series' soundtracks.
 Starring as the male lead in two 2018's highly rated TV series Sweet Dreams and Ashes of Love ushered in the peak of Deng Lun's acting career.
 Ashes of Love became a commercial success with high ratings and positive reviews both domestically and internationally.
 Deng Lun received widespread acclaim for his performance and experienced a surge in popularity.